innoq/smarthome/bundles/io/org.eclipse.smarthome.io.rest.core/doc/RESTimprovements.md

 ## ThingResource@PUT
 * return the updated Thing
 * return 409 (CONFLICT) in case the Thing exists but cannot be updated
+* only updates Thing if it is managed, otherwise the altered Thing will remain until next openHAB reboot

 ## ItemResource@PUT